openaps/AndroidAPSdocs/docs/EN/Configuration/OpenHumans.md

 ## Data Privacy

 Open Humans takes care of protecting your privacy by assigning a numerical ID to you for each project.
 This allows projects to recognize but no identify you.
-The Application ID uploaded by AndroidAPS is similar and only helps administrate the data.
+The Application ID uploaded by AAPS is similar and only helps administrate the data.
 More information can be found here:

 - [Open Humans Data Use Policy](https://www.openhumans.org/data-use/)
 - [Open Humans GDPR](https://www.openhumans.org/gdpr/)